Radiocentre: Background

-Its predecessor Commercial Radio Companies Association (CRCA) was founded by the first radio companies under the name Association of Independent Radio Companies (AIRC) when independent radio began with LBC and Capital in 1973.
+The Commercial Radio Companies Association (CRCA) was founded by the first radio companies under the name Association of Independent Radio Companies when independent radio began with LBC and Capital in 1973.
 It became the CRCA in 1996.

-Since it was founded the body has always represented the interests of UK commercial radio to Government, Parliament, Ofcom, the European Commission, the European Parliament and other organisations concerned with radio and broadcasting.
-These functions continue to be administered under the Radiocentre name by the External Affairs department.
+The RAB was founded in 1992.
+It was the marketing body for radio, funded entirely by the UK commercial radio industry.

-Radiocentre is a patron of cross-industry registered charity the Radio Academy as well as being the joint owner of the national radio ratings analyst Radio Joint Audience Research Ltd (RAJAR) and online audio player Radioplayer alongside the BBC.
+Radiocentre's chief executive Matt Payton was appointed in July 2022.
+It is the joint owner of the national radio ratings analyst Radio Joint Audience Research Ltd and online audio player Radioplayer alongside the BBC.

 Departments

-Radiocentre offers three areas of expertise each with different functions: Policy, Advertising (formerly the Radio Advertising Bureau (RAB)) and Clearance (formerly the Radio Advertising Clearance Centre (RACC)).
+Radiocentre offers three areas of expertise each with different functions: policy, advertising (formerly the Radio Advertising Bureau [RAB]), and clearance (formerly the Radio Advertising Clearance Centre).